tiagopereira/ast4310_h21/docs/projects.md

 ## Format and delivery

-The projects should be handed in as Jupyter notebooks (Python or Julia).
+The projects should be handed in as Jupyter notebooks (in Python).
 The expected workflow is that you work on your notebooks on JupyterHub, and when done download them from JupyterHub (right click on the file then download, when you are on Jupyter lab).

 Please have a look at the [Guidelines notebook](https://github.com/tiagopereira/ast4310/blob/main/notebooks/Guidelines.ipynb) (under `ast4310/notebooks`) for more details on what is expected in the notebooks.
 There is also a [Template notebook](https://github.com/tiagopereira/ast4310/blob/main/notebooks/template.ipynb) that you can copy and use as a starting point for your assignments.
 The project deliveries will be assessed anonymously, but please remember to include your candidate numbers in the notebook submitted.

 The assignments will be handed using [Devilry](https://devilry.ifi.uio.no).
-The projects can be handed in individually or in groups of two.
-It is strongly recommended that students get together in groups for the projects.
-For Projects 3 and 5, groups will be mandatory and will be assigned.
-For all other projects, students are free to choose their groups.
+The projects should be handed in groups of two.
+In exceptional cases, they can be handed individually or in groups of three.

 !!! info
     Groups are not enabled in Devilry.
 This means that students in a group will need to submit the same files on Devilry.
 This is because peer review is individual (see below), therefore group members will not necessarily have the same final grade for a project.